 After living in the UK all my life this is the first time I have visited the Cairngorms National Park.
-And I was looking forward to 3 nights in a luxury camping pod at Blair Castle Caravan Park.
+And I was looking forward to 3 nights in a luxury camping pod at Blair Castle Caravan Park in Blair Atholl.
 It’s all the fun of camping outside without the hassle of putting your own tent up.
 Perfect when you arrive and it’s raining!

 Blair Castle Caravan Park, Blair Atholl, Pitlochry, Perthshire, PH18 5TL